CraftMinecraft/CraftChat/README.md

 Craft Chat is the Chat Plugin designed for the Craft Minecraft Network.
 Custom chat client to link servers, and link back to a master database through api

+## Compilation
+To compile, you will first need to download Vault.jar version 1.2.17 and put it in your local maven repository (.m2 folder).
+Then, run maven clean package goal.

 ## Ideas

 * **HelpOp**